Photo credit: Joi Ito, Creative Commons.

 What is the Difference between Soil and Dirt?

 What is dirt?
-Apart from what we call the material that gets under our fingernails, needs washing off our cars and generally peeves the proud house-owner, dirt is generally soil that has died.
+Apart from what we call the material that gets under our fingernails, needs washing off our cars and generally peeves the proud house-owner, dirt is generally it that has died.
 It’s also soil contaminated with man-made materials, especially in cities.
-Can dirt become soil again?
+Can dirt become it again?
 It would seem that we can, yes, regenerate damaged urban soils (dirt).